jonathanmorgan/context_text/README.md

             )

     - initialize the database - go into directory where manage.py is installed, and run `python manage.py syncdb`.

+        - In django 1.6, the django.contrib.admin application will already be uncommented by default, so you'll have to make an admin user at this point, as well.
+You should do this now, make a note of username and password.
+You'll need it later.

     - add 'sourcenet' to your list of INSTALLED\_APPS: